 Include your home address in the top right hand corner of the letter, as well as your mobile number, email address and LinkedIn profile (find out how to create the perfect LinkedIn profile here).
 Make it clear how the employer can contact you.

 ‘Dear Mr/Mrs/Miss…’ – always address the letter to the decision maker of the role, and never to the general recruitment department.
 If you are unsure who this might be, you can search LinkedIn or ask the HR department for guidance.

-It is a good idea to end with a positive statement in this paragraph.
-Then go on to direct the reader to your enclosed/attached CV and inform them of your availability for interview.
+It is a good idea to end with a positive statement in this paragraph and provide a call to action since you are hoping to secure an interview.
+Go on to direct the reader to your enclosed/attached CV and inform them of your availability for interview.
 Finally, thank the reader for their time and consideration, and welcome them to get in touch to discuss the job in more detail.

 You should finish the letter with ‘Yours Sincerely’ if you have addressed it to a named contact, or ‘Yours Faithfully’ if you have addressed it simply as ‘Dear Sir/Madam’, and sign your name.

 Check, check and check again

 Submitting a cover letter that is littered with spelling mistakes and grammatical errors will give a negative first impression to the reader, and may even encourage them to reject your application.
 Use a spell checker, get a trusted friend to proofread it for you, or even ask your CK consultant to take a look.
 Meet our team here.